 The Code is based upon a number of General Principles, which are essentially statements of standards of commercial behaviour.
-These General Principles are the same as the general principles set out in Part 1 of Schedule 1C to the Act.
+These General Principles are the same as the general principles set out in Article 3 of the Directive.
 They apply to takeovers and other matters to which the Code applies.
 They are expressed in broad general terms and the Code does not define the precise extent of, or the limitations on, their application.
 They are applied in accordance with their spirit in order to achieve their underlying purpose.